-Since we launched our Finnish presence in February, our guys in Helsinki – Eevert Mahlamäki and Daniel Jahn have seen some great local interest in the Agapi way.
+Since we launched our Finnish presence in February, our Agapi team in Helsinki have seen some great local interest in the Agapi way.
 The Helsinki Center is perfectly placed in the Finnish capital at the HSK dock in Drumsö.

 Water is a way of life in Helsinki, but as is the case in many cities, staying in touch with that water is too often too hard for most folks to manage.
 That’s where we come in.